 - 8. Money Market Mutual Funds registered under the Investment Company Act of 1940 that are "no-load" (i.e., no commission or fee shall be charged on purchases or sales of shares); have a constant daily net asset value per share of \$1.00; limit assets of the fund to securities authorized in M.C.L.
 129.91 as legal investments for a public corporation; have a maximum stated maturity in accordance with Rule 2a-7 of the Investment Company Act of 1940; and are rated either AAAm or the equivalent.
 The Treasurer shall pre-approve each Money Market Fund before purchase.
 Investments in money market mutual funds shall not exceed 30% of the City's investment portfolio. - 9.
-Investment Pools organized under Act 367 of 1982, MCL 129.111 to MCL 129.118, Surplus Funds Investment Pool Act, that are "no-load"; have a constant daily net asset value per share of \$1.00; limit assets of the fund to securities authorized in M.C.L.
-129.91 as legal investments for a public corporation; and have a maximum stated maturity and weighted average maturity in accordance with Rule 2a-7 of the Investment Company Act of 1940.
-Investments in investment pools shall not exceed 10% of the City's investment portfolio.
+Investment Pools organized under Act 367 of 1982, MCL 129.111 to MCL 129.118, Surplus Funds Investment Pool Act, that are "no-load"; have a constant daily net asset value per share of \$1.00; and limit assets of the fund to securities authorized in M.C.L.
+129.91 as legal investments for a public corporation.
+Investments in investment pools shall not exceed 10% of the City's investment portfolio. - 10.
+Joint Interlocal Investment Ventures organized under the Urban Cooperation Act of 1967, 1967 (Ex Sess) PA7, M.C.L.
+124.501 to 124.512 that are "no-load"; have a constant net asset value per share of \$1.00; and limit assets of the fund to securities authorized in M.C.L.
+129.91 as legal investments for municipalities; and are rated either AAAm by Standard and Poor's, Aaa by Moody's or AAA/V1+ by Fitch.
+Not more than 10% of the City's total portfolio may be invested in investment pools at any one time. - 11.
+Local Government Investment Pools organized under Section 4 of Public Act 121 of 1985, the Local Government Investment Pool Act.
+Not more than 10% of the City's total portfolio may be invested in these pools at any one time.